Skip to content

 • The surveys show that by 2017, 30% of the total glacial mass had been lost, and all glaciers had retreated and lost volume.
 Our glaciers are thinning seven times faster now than 20 years ago.

-Video 1: The 2018 survey was carried out after New Zealand’s hottest summer on record.
+Video 1: The 2018 survey was carried out after New Zealand’s hottest summer on record to then.

 Fig. 1: Instructions for this interactive graph (Credit: The Institute.)